 A set of wires connected to a processor and all of the peripherals with which it communicates, for the purpose of selecting a specific memory location or register within a particular peripheral.
 If the address bus contains n electrical lines, the processor can address up to 2n unique locations.
 Address decoding logic between the processor and the devices connected to the bus select the proper device, typically based on the uppermost bits.

 1. Allowing one memory location or register to be accessible at more than one address.
 Aliasing is a result of address decoding and often happens with peripheral control and status registers.
 For example, if an I/O device has just four byte-wide registers but is mapped into a 256-byte region of memory, aliasing will occur.
 In this case, the same four registers can be read or written at any of 64 different locations within that region.
+2. An effect, because of undersampling, where a time-varying signal appears to be running, at a much lower frequency than it really is.
+Aliasing is a common effect of using a digital oscilloscope to view fast waveforms, like clocks.
+If the scope's sampling rate is low, the perfect 20-MHz clock could appear to be oscillating at 10 kHz.
+3. Different variables reference the same physical memory location.

 The opposite of digital, in which all information is quantized.
 Analog is the way the world beyond the quantum level works.
 Part of the challenge of digital engineering is to convert noisy, inaccurate, and ugly real-world data to the pristine purity of 1s and 0s.
 The last two decades have seen a massive growth in digital signal processors, partly because they allow us to replace analog circuits with digital.
 Ultimately, the goal is to push the digital components all the way back to all systems' front ends--essentially connecting a radio's antenna, for example, directly into a DSP input.